Home > Home Security > 7 Tips To Improve Your Home’s Security

 5. Sliding Glass Door Security

 Like screen doors, sliding glass doors are notorious for being easy to break into.
-The locks on sliding glass doors are often flimsy and the doors themselves can be ripped open in a matter of seconds.
+The locks on sliding glass doors are often flimsy and can be ripped open in seconds.
 You can secure your sliding glass doors with a double bolt lock and security glass or a sliding glass door security bar.

 7. Interior Light Timers

-To make your home look like it’s occupied, even when it’s not, put timers on your lights to create the illusion that you’re hanging out in your living room, cooking in the kitchen or doing other domestic activities.
-You might stagger when they go off so that the bedroom light is last one to go off.
-Intruders are less likely to break into a home if they think they’ll have to deal the occupants.
+To make your home look like it’s occupied, even when it’s not, put timers on your lights to create the illusion that you’re hanging out in your living room, cooking in the kitchen, or doing other domestic activities.
+You might stagger when they go off so the bedroom light is the last.
+Intruders are less likely to break into a home if they think they’ll have to deal with the occupants.

 Tashman Home Center

-Tashman Home Center’s Screens & Glass and Hardware divisions can provide you with all of the above-mentioned home security products.
-And, if we don’t have what you’re looking for in stock, we’ll be happy to order it and have it delivered to the store for you to pick up.
+Tashman Home Center can provide you with all of the above-mentioned home security products.
+If we don’t have what you’re looking for in stock, we’ll be happy to order it and have it delivered to the store for you to pick up.

-For more home security ideas and products stop by Tashman Home Center where we have a wonderful staff of knowledgeable employees dedicated to providing you with the best possible service and advice.
+For more home security ideas and products, stop by Tashman Home Center.
+We have a wonderful staff of knowledgeable employees dedicated to providing you with the best possible service and advice.